 Stress

-According to a 2024 survey of UK adults, 1 in 9 people feel stressed every day.
+1 in 9 adults in the UK feel stressed every day.

-32% of adults have experienced suicidal feelings due to stress.
+32% of UK adults have experienced suicidal thoughts due to Stress.

 Physical